imgly/pesdk-angular-demo/README.md

 Afterwards, run `npm start or yarn start` to compile the application and run a web server.
 Go to `http://localhost:8080/` to see the example in action.

+## Installation v2.0

+Clone the repository, inside the cloned repository run:

+`npm install or yarn install`

+Afterwards, run `ng serve --open` to compile the application and run a web server.

 ## License